-We may also share your information with our partners to deliver national government programmes and initiatives such as the Troubled Families Programme or improve services we deliver or provide the services you agreed to receive.
+We may also share your information with our partners to deliver national government programmes and initiatives.
+This includes the Troubled Families Programme.
+We may share your information to improve the services we deliver.
+It may also be shared to provide the services you agreed to receive.
 We may share with:

 - voluntary sectors

 - other councils

 This will be done where there is a lawful basis under the conditions set out in the Data Protection Legislation.

 Your information may also be shared with third-party service providers working on our behalf.
 This is for the purposes of completing tasks and providing services to you on our behalf (for example; domiciliary care providers).
 However, when we use third-party service providers, we disclose only the personal information that is necessary to deliver the service.
 We have a contract in place that requires them to keep your information secure.
 This is as required by the Data Protection Act 2018 and General Data Protection Regulation (GDPR), and is not to use it for any other purposes.

 We will never use or share your personal information with third parties for marketing purposes without your permission.

 How long we will keep your information